makrai/notes/zhou20-instable.md

 ## Instability in Performance

-* in deep reinforcement learning (Irpan, 2018) and active learning (Bloodgood and Grothendieck, 2013)
+* in deep reinforcement learning (Irpan, 2018)
+* in active learning (Bloodgood and Grothendieck, 2013)
 * supervised learning is [unstable even] with fixed datasets and labels
   * McCoy+ (2019a): high variance in NLI-models perf on the analysis dataset
   * Phang+ (2018): high variances in fine-tuning pre-trained models in several